sarahlai30/Trading-Simulations/README.md

 ## Key Assumptions

 - **No Arbitrage**: The simulations assume no arbitrage opportunities in the market.
-- **Geometric Brownian Motion**: The asset prices follow a Geometric Brownian Motion (GBM), which is the underlying assumption for the Black-Scholes model.
 - **Constant Risk-Free Rate**: A constant risk-free rate is assumed during the option's life for simplicity.
-- **Transaction Costs**: A small fixed transaction cost is considered for each trade in the simulation.
 - **No Dividends**: The underlying assets do not pay dividends during the life of the option.

 ---